The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

-Cloud physics research has been long time performed in the laboratory, using a wide range of techniques.
-Experimental studies of cloud particles (haze droplets, cloud droplets, ice crystals, etc.) may be classified in two main categories: (a) those that require large populations of particles such as cloud chambers \cite{Hagen89, Song94b}, and methods that isolate individual particles \cite{Davis02, Davis97, Davis90, Shaw00} such as EDB \cite{Hart92, Lamb96}, optical tweezers \cite{Gies15, Wills09}, acoustic levitation \cite{Sto11, Andra18}, etc. Single-particle studies avoid population effects, by containing the particles in a very well defined region of space under conditions of minimal perturbation \cite{Stra55, Wuerk59, Wint91, Ghe95b, Ghe98, Shaw00}.
+Cloud physics research has been long time performed in the laboratory using a wide range of techniques.
+Experimental studies of cloud particles (haze droplets, cloud droplets, ice crystals, etc.) may be classified in two main categories: (a) those that require large populations of particles such as cloud chambers \cite{Hagen89, Song94b}, and (b) methods that isolate individual particles \cite{Davis02, Davis97, Davis90, Shaw00} such as EDB \cite{Hart92, Lamb96}, optical tweezers \cite{Gies15, Wills09}, acoustic levitation \cite{Sto11, Andra18}, etc. Single-particle studies avoid population effects by containing the particles in a very well defined region of space under conditions of minimal perturbation \cite{Stra55, Wuerk59, Wint91, Ghe95a, Ghe98, Shaw00}.

-In Fig.~\ref{SegmTrapINFLPR} we supply an image of a segmented quadrupole linear Paul trap designed and tested in INFLPR, used to levitate anthropogenic aerosols, in our case humic acid or ammonium sulphate (NH$_4$)$_2$SO$_4$.
-Experiments are in progress and different trap geometries are currently under test, as well as a new microsystem based programmable voltage source that delivers three d.c. voltages ($0 \div 1000$ V), and an a.c. voltage source that delivers a 3.5 kV peak voltage at a variable frequency.
+In Fig.~\ref{SegmTrapINFLPR} we supply an image of a segmented quadrupole linear Paul trap under test in INFLPR, used to levitate anthropogenic aerosols, in our case humic acid or ammonium sulphate (NH$_4$)$_2$SO$_4$.
+Experiments are in progress and different trap geometries are currently under test, as well as a new microsystem based programmable voltage source that delivers three d.c. voltages ($0 \div 1000$ V) and an a.c. voltage source that delivers a 3.5 kV peak voltage at a variable frequency.